 }

-The Swift ObservableObject pattern bridges Kotlin’s reactive model into SwiftUI’s state system:
+The Swift ObservableObject pattern bridges Kotlin’s reactive model into SwiftUI’s state system.
+Kotlin callbacks update @Published properties, SwiftUI re-renders when those change, and deinit calls wrapper.dispose() to cancel the coroutine scope.

-1. Threading: Always Use Dispatchers.Main
+1. Threading: always use Dispatchers.Main

 // Safe — viewModelScope already uses Dispatchers.Main